twit96/PharaohsPhury_Phaser3/assets/sources.md

  - Used in: 'mummy.js'

 #### Pick Up Item
- - Source:
+- Source: This asset was given to us by Jason Harron as part of his [Making games in Phaser 3 Tutorial](https://www.youtube.com/watch?v=j3ni3pMH5JY&feature=youtu.be) at the beginning of the semester.
  - File Name: 'pickup'
- - Used in:
+ - Used in: level.js

 # Tilesets